- Open to business students. Non-business students interested in an Economics minor should contact the College of Liberal Arts.

 - Four departmental courses are required (three must be completed at Temple University):

-Course List Code Title Credit Hours Required Courses ECON 3501 Intermediate Microeconomic Analysis 3 or ECON 3502 Intermediate Macroeconomic Analysis Select three of the following: 1 9 Introduction to Econometrics Mathematical Economics Energy, Ecology, and Economy Health Economics The Economics and Management of Privatization Public Finance Economics of State and Local Governments Economics of Risk and Uncertainty Economic Theory of Networks History of Economic Theory Economic History of the United States Public Control of Business: Antitrust Economics of American Industry Comparative Economic Systems Managerial Economics Economics of Socialist Countries The Economics of Sports Economics of the Arts and Culture Law and Economics Computer-Based Modeling Economics of Labor Markets Women in the Economy Economics of Development and Growth Behavioral Economics International Trade International Monetary Economics Money and Banking Special Topics Independent Study Economics Writing Seminar Independent Study Honors Topics in Economics Total Credit Hours 12 1
+Course List Code Title Credit Hours Required Courses ECON 3501 Intermediate Microeconomic Analysis 3 or ECON 3502 Intermediate Macroeconomic Analysis Select three of the following: 1 9 Introduction to Econometrics Mathematical Economics Energy, Ecology, and Economy Health Economics The Economics and Management of Privatization Public Finance Economics of State and Local Governments The Economics of Education and Human Capital Game Theory and Strategic Behavior Economic Theory of Networks Urban Economics History of Economic Theory Economic History of the United States Public Control of Business: Antitrust Economics of American Industry Comparative Economic Systems Managerial Economics The Economics of Sports Law and Economics Computer-Based Modeling Economics of Labor Markets Women in the Economy Economics of Development and Growth Behavioral Economics International Trade International Monetary Economics Money and Banking Special Topics Independent Study Economics Writing Seminar Independent Study Honors Topics in Economics Total Credit Hours 12 1

 - ECON 3408, ECON 3581, ECON 3696, ECON 3999, and ECON 4999 cannot be used to fulfill an Elective for the Economics minor.

 - A grade point average of 2.0 in courses in the minor is required as well as a minimum grade of C- in each course unless otherwise specified.

 - Courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor or certificate.